Monday, February 21, 2011

 Notice how the cool colors recede, while the warm colors advance, creating a sense of depth particularly visible in the zig-zag border.

-Save your scraps!
+Be sure to save your scraps!
 I used a few to spruce up the label on the back of the quilt.

 Lordy, Lordy, We're